Equivariant Structure on Smash Powers: -Spaces

 \section{\G -Spaces}

 Let $\G$ be a compact Lie group, and let $\catGT$ be the category of spaces with a continuous action of $\G$.
-Considering \(G\) as a one object category, \(\catGT\) is the category of continuous functors from \(G\) to \(\catT\).
-We let \(I_G\) be the set of \(G\)-maps given by the standard inclusions \((S^{n-1} \times G/H)_+ \to (D^{n} \times G/H)_+\) for \(n \ge 1\) and \(H\) a closed subgroup of \(G\).
-A map of \(G\)-spaces is a {\em genuine cofibration} if it is a retract of a relative \(I_G\)-cell complex.
-Limits and colimits in $\catGT$ are formed in $\catT$ and then given the induced $\G$-action. \begin{dfn}The continuous functor $\catT \rightarrow \catGT$ equipping a space with the trivial $\G$-action has both a left and a right adjoint.
-The left adjoint assigns to a $\G$-space $X$ its \emph{orbit space} $X_G$, and the right adjoint
+Considering \(G\) as a one object category, \(\catGT\) is the category of continuous functors from \(G\) to \(\catT\). \begin{dfn} The set